Complexity Approach: Clusters

 Note: For this intervention, a 'trial' is considered to be the production of all 16 words/non-words.

 Note: Generalisation of the target cluster to spontaneous speech is not expected with this approach.
 Instead implicational improvements to less complex aspects of the child’s speech sound system are expected.
-Find out more about on our target selection page.

 |1st trial of a session||Emphasise sequencing the full 3-element cluster||[skwxxx]|